Clean up resources

 • Tick the HybridDNS stack and select Delete

-• Wait a few minutes until CloudFormation clears all resources
+• Wait for a few minutes while CloudFormation clears all resources